WorldStarHipHop

 The website first became infamous for posting shock videos.
 Many of the early videos of shocking events had gone viral.
-"The site's popularity has created a sort of voyeuristic feedback loop, in which disassociated bystanders immediately videotape shocking incidents and act as if they're already watching a video on the Internet".
+According to Gothamists John Del Signore, "The site's popularity has created a sort of voyeuristic feedback loop, in which disassociated bystanders immediately videotape shocking incidents and act as if they're already watching a video on the Internet".
 Jeff Himmelman of The New York Times stated in 2013 that the website "does many things but mostly hosts videos of fights."

 By 2012, BET had voted WorldStarHipHop as the "top hip hop and urban culture website" for three years in a row.

 History

 Initial launch

-Lee "Q" O'Denat was a Hollis, Queens–based hip-hop fan who attended Grover Cleveland High School before graduating.
+Lee "Q" O'Denat (November 2, 1973 – January 23, 2017) was a Hollis, Queens–based hip-hop fan who attended Grover Cleveland High School before graduating.
 He started the website in August 2005 with Ari Armani as a distributor of mixtapes.
 Shortly after the website's launch, hackers destroyed the website.
 O'Denat later restarted it as a content aggregator.
-Thereon, WorldStar focused on hip hop beefs which were previously popular through "street DVDs" such as Smack, The Come Up and others.
+Thereafter, WorldStar focused on hip hop beefs which were previously popular through "street DVDs" such as Smack, The Come Up and others.
 O'Denat used the setup of OnSmash.com, a website which had already been distributing similar material.
 O'Denat said that this led to tension between the two websites.
 He added "Once we went 100 percent video, showing that original hood stuff, we prevailed."

 By 2012 companies and artists were using the platform as an advertising tool, including P. Diddy with a promotional video of Cîroc vodka having premiered on WorldStar.

-Death of Denat
+Death of O'Denat

 On January 23, 2017, founder and CEO Lee "Q" O'Denat died of atherosclerotic cardiovascular disease at the age of 43, with morbid obesity as a contributing factor.